A Concept-Centric Approach to Multi-Modality Learning: Implementation and Experiments

 \subsection{Pretraining}

-\textbf{Concept Space.} To ensure that each concept box always has a valid set of lower boundaries smaller than its upper boundaries, we use two vectors, $(\omega_{min,y}, \omega_{\Delta,y})=\Omega_y$, instead of $(\omega_{min}, \omega_{max})$ to represent a box in our actual experiments, where $\omega_{\Delta} \in \mathcal{K}_{\ge0}$ is restricted to non-negative values.
-A box's upper boundaries can be obtained by $\omega_{max} = \omega_{min} + \omega_{\Delta}$.
-We set the dimension of $\mathcal{K}$ to 50, based on empirical experiments.
-Initial values for $\mathcal{C}$ are sampled from two uniform distributions.
-As for the negative sampling method, in CLEVR, the only negative concept pairs come from combinations of concepts residing in the same-attribute families, such as (\textit{red}, \textit{blue}).
+\textbf{Concept Space.} To ensure that each concept box always has a valid set of lower boundaries smaller than its upper boundaries, we use two vectors, $(\omega_{\text{min},y}, \omega_{\Delta,y})=\Omega_y$, instead of $(\omega_{\text{min}}, \omega_{\text{max}})$ to represent a box in our actual experiments, where $\omega_{\Delta} \in \mathcal{K}_{\ge0}$ is restricted to non-negative values.
+A box's upper boundaries can be obtained by $\omega_{\text{max}} = \omega_{\text{min}} + \omega_{\Delta}$.
+We set the dimension of $\mathcal{K}$ to 50, based on empirical experiments (see Appendix~\ref{appendix:concept space dim ablation} for an ablation study on concept space dimensionality).
+Initial parameters for $\mathcal{C}$ are sampled from two uniform distributions.
+As for the negative sampling method, in CLEVR, the only negative concept pairs come from combinations of concepts residing in the same-attribute families, such as (\textit{red}, \textit{blue}) in the \verb|color| family.
 For COCO and GQA, negative samples are randomly selected from all concepts.
-The concept space is trained for two epochs for each dataset with a batch size of 256 using an AdamW optimizer \citep{loshchilov2017adamw} with a learning rate of $10^{-3}$.
+The concept space is trained for just two epochs for each dataset with a batch size of 256 using an AdamW optimizer \citep{loshchilov2017adamw} with a learning rate of $10^{-3}$.
 The training of this concept space can be completed quickly as there are only thousands of parameters for a moderately-sized concept space.

 \textbf{Projection Models.} In adapting our framework to the datasets featuring vision and natural language modalities, we incorporate a vision projection model $f_{\text{vision}}$ based on a Vision Transformer encoder \citep{dosovitskiy2020vit} and a natural language projection model $f_{\text{NL}}$ based on a BERT encoder \citep{devlin2018bert}.
 Both models utilize their encoders' outputs on \verb|[CLS]| tokens to generate projection boxes in $\mathcal{K}$.
-The outputs $e$ with a dimension of 768 are divided into two equal chunks, $h_{min}$ and $h_{\Delta}$, each with a dimension of 384.
-These chunks are then input into two fully connected layers to produce $\omega_{min}$ and $\omega_{\Delta}$ for their respective projection boxes.
+The outputs $e$ with a dimension of 768 are divided into two equal chunks, $h_{\text{min}}$ and $h_{\Delta}$, each with a dimension of 384.
+These chunks are then input into two fully connected layers to produce $\omega_{\text{min}}$ and $\omega_{\Delta}$ for their respective projection boxes.
 To ensure $\omega_{\Delta}$ is always a non-negative vector, an additional ReLU layer is applied.
-The complete projection process for inputs from the vision modality is outlined in Algorithm \ref{alg:vision_projection}.
+The complete projection process for inputs from the vision modality is outlined in Algorithm~\ref{alg:vision_projection}.